backdrop-contrib/bueditor/README.txt

 New line character:
 Since new line is represented by different characters (\r, \r\n, \n) on different platforms, there may be some unexpected behaviour of the editor in some platform-browser combos regarding the cursor position after text insertion/replacement.
 Specify new line characters as "\n", if you have to use any in your scripts.

 - DEFAULT BUTTONS
-UBEditor comes with a few default buttons that may help you extend the editor:
+BUEditor comes with a few default buttons that may help you extend the editor:

 Insert/edit image:
 Inserts image html after getting the src, width, height, alt attributes from the user.
 If IMCE module is installed,